loading…

 Skills support: Claude Code Skills (SKILL.md files) are scanned by 17 dedicated analyzers covering 61 rules — detecting instruction overrides, capability abuse, prompt injection hooks, and more.

-SKILL.md by content or URL; get a pass/fail verdict under configurable policy.allowed: true/false with clear reasons.PostToolUse hook that automatically scans any SKILL.md you create or edit and warns you immediately.httpx, no requests.No installation needed.
+SKILL.md by content or URL; get a pass/fail verdict under configurable policy.allowed: true/false with clear reasons.PostToolUse hook that automatically scans any SKILL.md you create or edit and warns you immediately.uvx fetches and runs the server on first use; no virtualenv to manage.
+The server itself talks to the API with the Python stdlib (no httpx/requests); the only runtime dependency is fastmcp.No installation needed.
 All configs below use uvx — it fetches and runs the server automatically on first use.

 The only thing you need: an API key → mcp-hub.info/accounts/dashboard/ → API Tokens tab.